lcpichette/rainmore/README.md

 Zero procedural generation, but quest lines will become available (or blocked) depending on what quests you fulfill (and even what quests you deny).

+### Survival

+I'm not sure about the food or water.
+The whole "survival" aspect has the least of my confidence.